noor-s-hassan/FutureMakers2022/README.md

 Day 14 Reflection:
 I was able to complete the objectives of familiarizing myself with upsampling and downsampling, as well as introducing myself to autoencoders.
 I found the concepts to be interesting and beneficial to my understanding of machine learning.
 Overall, I enjoyed learning about these topics and feel that I have a better understanding of them now.

+Day 15 Reflection:
+I found the Introduction to Affective Computing course fascinating.
+I was particularly interested in learning about emotion estimation from speech parameters.
+This was something I was not familiar with prior to taking this course, but I found it to be a very interesting topic.
+The course did a great job of introducing the concept and providing examples of how it can be used in real-world applications.
+I would recommend this course to anyone interested in learning more about affective computing.

+Day 16 Reflection:
+NLP is a field of computer science and artificial intelligence that deals with the interaction between computers and human (natural) languages.
+In order to make sense of human language, NLP algorithms are used to analyze and interpret text.
+NLP is used in a variety of applications, including text classification, topic modeling, sentiment analysis, and machine translation.

+Day 17 Reflection:
+In this objective, we are introduced to Computer Vision (CV).
+CV is a field of study that focuses on how computers can interpret and understand the visual world.
+This is an important skill for machines to have, as it allows them to interact with humans in a more natural way.
+We also learn how machines can “read” our emotions by looking at our face.
+This is a valuable ability, as it can help machines understand our mood and intentions.
+This information can be used to provide us with better service, or to customize content that we see on the internet.